programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 So what just happened?
 And how did I know what to type?

-I didn't, really, and that is one of the issues with SPARQL end points.
+I didn't, really, and that is one of the issues with SPARQL end points (an end point is a place on the internet where you can address SPARQL queries and get results back).
 When getting to know a dataset you have to try things and find out what terms are used.
 Because this comes from Wikipedia, and I was interested in what information on historians I could find, I went to the Wikipedia page for the historian [Lyndal Roper](https://en.wikipedia.org/wiki/Lyndal\_Roper).

 The part at the end of the URL is `Lyndal_Roper` and I concluded that this string is likely to be how Roper is referred to in DBpedia.
 Because I don't know what else might be in triples that mention Roper I use `?a` and `?b`: these are just place-holders: I could equally well have typed ?whatever and ?you\_like and the columns would have had those headings.
 When you want to be more precise about what you are returning, it will be more important to label columns meaningfully.